isabellachen/SmartHotel360-Registration/Deploy/k8s/docs/tutorial.md

 ### Create AKS cluster
 In order to run an AKS cluster that supports node pools for Windows Server containers, your cluster needs to use a network policy that uses Azure CNI (advanced) network plugin.
 For more detailed information to help plan out the required subnet ranges and network considerations, see configure Azure CNI networking.
 Use the az aks create command to create an AKS cluster named myAKSCluster.
 This command will create the necessary network resources if they don't exist.

-The cluster is configured with one node
+The cluster is configured with one node.
 The windows-admin-password and windows-admin-username parameters set the admin credentials for any Windows Server containers created on the cluster.
 Provide your own secure PASSWORD_WIN.